AusBoone/Melody-Generator/README.md

 `~/.melody_generator_settings.json`.
 The GUI loads this file on startup and you can choose to save your current selections after generating a melody.
 You can override the location by setting the `MELODY_SETTINGS_FILE` environment variable before starting the application.
-Set the `MELODY_PLAYER` environment variable to a MIDI-capable application if the default player cannot handle `.mid` files.
-For example, `export MELODY_PLAYER=Music` on macOS or `set MELODY_PLAYER="C:\\Program Files\\Windows Media Player\\wmplayer.exe"` on Windows.
-The GUI's preview feature will then open files in that player instead of the system default.
-Set `SOUND_FONT` to the path of a SoundFont file (``.sf2``) to enable the built-in FluidSynth playback used by the GUI and web interface.
-The desktop GUI also provides a **SoundFont** field so you can browse to a file at runtime.
-If not provided the application tries a common system location such as ``/usr/share/sounds/sf2/TimGM6mb.sf2``.
-When neither FluidSynth nor a usable soundfont is available the preview buttons fall back to your operating system's default MIDI player.
+Additional optional variables are summarized in the [Environment Variables](#environment-variables) section.

+## Environment Variables

+- `MELODY_SETTINGS_FILE` – Path to the JSON settings file used by the GUI and CLI.
+- `MELODY_PLAYER` – Optional external MIDI player invoked when previewing files.
+- `SOUND_FONT` – Location of a SoundFont (`.sf2`) used for FluidSynth playback.
+- `FLASK_SECRET` – Secret key for the web interface session.
+If omitted a random key is generated each run.

 # Usage